ilyakava/storm_grab/README.md

     * this means you must open the Terminal application
     * and type `cd `  (note the space) and then drag in the `storm_grab` folder that you have found in Finder, and hit enter
 * always remember to update `storm_grab` (below) if you have not done so recently
+* These should be givens:
+    - You must have ruby installed
+        + if on a mac, [follow this guide](http://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac)
+        + else, google for it
+    - You must have bundler installed
+        + unless you know what you are doing: `sudo gem install bundler` and type in your password

 ### Updating Storm_grab